 \subsection{Contributions and plan}

-To overcome the limited availability of data sets of human faces, in this paper we present the Multi-Tasks Faces (MTF) image data set, a meticulously curated collection of real face images aimed at training and evaluating AI models for several tasks.
+To overcome the limited availability of human face data sets, in this paper, we present the Multi-Tasks Faces (MTF) data set, a collection of real-face images aimed at training and evaluating AI models for various tasks, including face recognition (FR), gender classification (GC), age classification (AC), and race classification (RC).
+The data set is presented in two flavors: a non-curated version that includes 132,816 images of 640 individuals, and a manually curated version with 5,246 images of 240 individuals meticulously selected to maximize their classification quality.
 The compilation of the images has been done in compliance with current legal regulations.
-In particular, all the images are publicly available and correspond to well-known celebrities, which avoids identity disclosure issues while keeping data identified.
-Also, the compiled images have a copyright license that is either public-domain or Creative Commons with permission to modify, share, and commercial use.
-The data set has been compiled under the umbrella of the SoBigData++ project \footnote{\url{https://plusplus.sobigdata.eu/}}, and it has been approved by the project's ethical and legal board.
+In particular, all original images are publicly available and correspond to well-known celebrities, which avoids identity disclosure issues while keeping data identified.
+In addition, the compiled images have a copyright license that is either public domain or Creative Commons with permission to modify, share, and commercial use.
+Both data sets have been compiled under the umbrella of the SoBigData++ project \footnote{\url{https://plusplus.sobigdata.eu/}}, and they have been approved by the ethical and legal board of the project.
 SoBigData++ is a project funded by the European Union that aims to design and deploy an integrated infrastructure for social mining and big data analytics, and it adheres to the world's strictest data protection regulations.

-Face images in the MTF data set have been manually and simultaneously labeled according to i) the identity of the 240 individuals the images correspond to, ii) binary gender labels (male/female), iii) age groups (young/old), and iv) four distinct racial ethnicities.
-The data set therefore enables training and evaluating models for face recognition (FR), gender classification (GC), age classification (AC), and race classification (RC).
-The number of images per celebrity is not uniform, but it reflects the number of available images for each celebrity that are of good quality and are public-domain or Creative Commons with the right to modify, share or use commercially.

-In addition to describing the data collection and processing procedures that were carried out, we also report the results of a comprehensive evaluation of the data set on several well-known deep learning (DL) models.
-These results constitute baselines for future research endeavors employing this data set.
-Furthermore, we highlight the significance of data processing by comparing the performance of each DL model trained on the MTF data set with the same model trained on raw data crawled from the internet.
-This justifies the necessity and importance of the different steps undergone in creating the MTF data set.
+In addition to describing the data collection and processing procedures that were carried out to build the data sets, we also report the results of a comprehensive evaluation of the curated and non-curated MTF data sets on several well-known deep learning (DL) models.
+These results constitute baselines for future research endeavors that employ images for the intended tasks.
+Furthermore, we highlight the significance of manual data processing by comparing the performance of each DL model trained on the curated MTF data set with the same model trained on the non-curated version.
+This justifies the necessity and importance of the different steps followed to create the curated MTF data set.